zahta/graph_ml/README.md

 Please start submitting to Gradescope 30 minutes before the deadline.
 In previous quarters, Gradescope has been very unresponsive at midnight.
 In case you cannot successfully submit before 11:59pm, we will offer a 15 minute grace period to submit your assignment.
 This is a hard deadline and we will accept no assignments after this time.

+## Grading

+The weighting scheme of the grading:

+- 20% on Homeworks
+- 25% on the Mid-Term Exam
+- 35% on the Final Exam
+- 20% on the Final Project
+- Course participation and contribution in the discussions as extra credit

+## Course Schedule

+Sunday and Tuesday 13:30 pm to 3:00 pm

+## Office Hours

+Sunday and Tuesday 12:30 pm to 1:15 pm

 ## Exam

-## Grading
-The grading will be based on the following weighting scheme:

-25% on 3 Homework (8.3% each)
-20% on 5 Colabs (4% each)
-35% on the Exam
-20% on the Final Project
-Course participation (Ed Discussion, code contributions, etc.) as extra credit
+- Mid-Term:
+- Final: